Economy of Morocco: Recent Developments

-Morocco's sound economic management in recent years has yielded strong growth and investment grade status and it is weathering the negative impacts of the global crisis impressively well.
+Morocco's economic management in recent years has yielded strong growth and investment grade status and it is weathering the negative impacts of the global crisis well.
 Morocco is now addressing persistent social problems by reducing absolute poverty rates, investing in human capital through quality education, expanding access to drinking water, and linking rural areas to markets through investment in roads.

 Morocco faces challenges on human development outcomes despite progress over the past decade, in particular.
 Overall illiteracy rates and gender disparity in access to secondary education remain high and the country continues to suffer poor outcomes on infant and maternal mortality.
 It also needs to diversify its economy, become more competitive, and integrate further into the global economy if it is to reach higher growth levels.

-The government has recognized this challenge and has put in place an ambitious process of legal, policy, and institutional modernization that has far-reaching political, economic, and social dimensions.
-It has designed and is now implementing a comprehensive set of new sector strategies that respond to the overall national vision and that target development challenges with clear, measurable goals and indicators.

 Tough government reforms and steady yearly growth in the region of 4–5% from 2000 to 2007, including 4.9% year-on-year growth in 2003–2007 the Moroccan economy is much more robust than just a few years ago.
 Economic growth is far more diversified, with new service and industrial poles, like Casablanca and Tangier, developing.
 The agriculture sector is being rehabilitated, which in combination with good rainfalls led to a growth of over 20% in 2009.